pip-services/pip-services-docs/content/en/python/components/auth/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Todo: Rewrite the description.

-    Contains credentials implementation.

-    Credentials – passwords, logins, application keys, secrets.
-This information is usually linked with connection parameters.
-Connection parameters separate from authentication, because auth. is saved as a secret, and stored separately from configuration parameters (host name, ip addresses).
-They need added security and protection, so they were separated.

-    Credential parameters include various credentials.

-    Interfaces and abstract classes for credential stores, which can save or retrieve various credential parameters.
+    This package ontains interfaces and classes for credential stores, which can be used to save or retrieve credential parameters.

 ---
 ---

 <div class="module-body">
+**Important points**

+- Examples of credentials are passwords, logins, application keys, and secrets.
+- Credentials' information is usually linked with connection parameters.
+- Configuration and connection parameters are stored separately from authentication information as they need added security and protection

 ### Interfaces